-AFP peptide chains have several fragments showing immunodominant or sub- immunodominant epitopes, which could be recognized by the MHC-I molecules, specifically induce T cells to activate or recognize AFP antigen.
-AFP positive peripheral blood mononuclear cells (PBMC) containing five human leukocyte antigen (HLA)- A*24:02 restricted T cell epitopes, AFP-derived peptide induces cytotoxic T lymphocyte (CTL) to produce interferon-γ (INF-γ), which can kill AFP-positive cancer cells.
-Although it has been in clinical trials, the function of dendritic cells (DC), specific CTL, and CD8+ T cells response, and targeting therapy for AFP positive cancer cells remains to be studied.
-Now, T cell receptor (TCR) has been prepared by induction and screening in vitro, which can specifically recognize and bind AFP/HLA-A*02 antigen that is restricted to AFP158-166 peptide (FMNKFIYEI) to lay a foundation for HCC immuno-therapy[18].
+AFP peptide chains have several fragments showing immunodominant or sub- immunodominant epitopes, which can be recognized by the MHC-I molecules, and specifically induce T cells to activate or recognize AFP antigen.
+AFP positive peripheral blood mononuclear cells (PBMC) containing five human leukocyte antigen (HLA)- A*24:02 restricted T cell epitopes, AFP-derived peptide induces cytotoxic T lymphocytes (CTL) to produce interferon-γ (INF-γ), which can kill AFP-positive cancer cells.
+Although it has been shown in clinical trials, the function of dendritic cells (DC), specific CTL, and CD8+ T cell response, targeting therapy for AFP positive cancer cells remains to be studied.
+The T cell receptor (TCR) has been prepared by induction and screening in vitro, which can specifically recognize and bind AFP/HLA-A*02 antigen that is restricted to AFP158-166 peptide (FMNKFIYEI) to lay the foundation for HCC immuno-therapy[18].
 A novel HLA-A*24:02 antigen was found to be more common than the HLA-A*02:01 among Asian HCC patients.
 Its restrictive peptide (KWVESIFLIF, AFP2-11 signal) was found to be soluble in healthy human monocyte AFP 2-11-HLA- A*24:02-specific TCR (KWV3.1).
-T cells could be activated specifically and kill AFP-positive T2-A24 HCC cells that contained AFP 2-11 and HLA-A*24:02+ antigen, indicated that AFP+HLA-A*24:02+ antigen might be a new immunotherapeutic target for HCC[19].
+T cells could be activated specifically and kill AFP-positive T2-A24 HCC cells that contained AFP 2-11 and HLA-A*24:02+ antigen, indicating that AFP+HLA-A*24:02+ antigen might be a new immunotherapeutic target for HCC[19].

-The combination of anti-CTL-A-4 therapy (Tremelimumab) together with ablation in advanced HCC cases has shown that the killing tumors by direct methods can result in immune system being activated or switched on.
-There are new drugs available known as immune checkpoint inhibitors (ICIs) which could enhance anti-HCC effect.
-After the patients with Tremelimumab treatment, the blood CD4+-HLA-DR+, CD4+PD-1+, CD8+HLA-DR+, CD8+PD-1+, CD4+ICOS+, and CD8+ICOS+ T cells increased, the patients with higher CD+PD-1+ cells responded well to the treatment, with the increasing specific CD8+PD-1 T cells for AFP & survivin, and the higher CD3+T cells for tumor infiltrating, suggesting that Tremelimumab with ablation is a novel potential method with increasing CD8+ T cells and decreasing circulating HCV amount for advanced HCC effective therapy[20].
+The combination of anti-CTL-A-4 therapy (tremelimumab) together with ablation in advanced HCC cases has shown that killing tumors by direct methods can result in the immune system being activated or switched on.
+There are new drugs available known as immune checkpoint inhibitors (ICIs) which can enhance the anti-HCC effect.
+In patients treated with tremelimumab, blood CD4+-HLA-DR+, CD4+PD-1+, CD8+HLA-DR+, CD8+PD-1+, CD4+ICOS+, and CD8+ICOS+ T cells increased, the patients with higher CD+PD-1+ cells responded well to treatment, with increasing specific CD8+PD-1 T cells for AFP and survivin, and higher CD3+T cells for tumor infiltration, suggesting that tremelimumab with ablation is a novel potential method for increasing CD8+ T cells and decreasing circulating HCV, and an effective therapy for advanced HCC patients[20].

 ANGIOGENIC FACTORS